-Editorial opinion or views expressed in the Association of Kenya Insurers (AKI) and AKI accepts no responsibility for any statement contributors may express in for publication on the basis that they are the author's original work.
-All rights be reproduced, stored in a retrieval system or otherwise, without the prior written permission of AKI.
+Editorial opinion or views expressed in this journal are not necessarily those of the Association of Kenya Insurers (AKI) and AKI accepts no responsibility for any statement contributors may express in this publication.
+Articles are considered for publication on the basis that they are the author's original work.
+All rights reserved.
+No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by any means, electronic, mechanical, photocopying or otherwise, without the prior written permission of AKI.

-• Established in 1976 • 41 African Member States
+■ Established in 1976 ■ 41 African Member States